Criteria for postponement of rates

 - Postponed rates will be registered as a statutory land charge on the rating unit's title.

-- For the rates to be postponed, we will need written evidence each year, of your property insurance and the value of debt against the property, including mortgages and loans by way of a statutory declaration.
+- For the rates to be postponed, we will need evidence each year, of your property insurance and the value of debt against the property, including mortgages and loans by way of a statutory declaration or declaration.

 How to apply